 The Pacific fisher once roamed the forests of the northwestern United States, building dens and raising kits among the old-growth forests of the Cascade Mountains.
 Now, after decades of trapping and logging, the animals are all but gone from Washington State.

 Last month, the Park Service proposed a new program to bring more of these native animals back to Mount Rainier and Northern Cascades National Parks—and they are looking for public comments on whether to proceed.
-You can help these animals return to their traditional habitat in the Northwest by telling the Park Service you support their efforts to help this threatened animal.

 Sometimes referred to as “fisher cats,” these animals are not actually fishers or cats.
 The slinky eight- to ten-pound mammals look somewhat feline, but are more closely related to otters, martens, and minks.
 And they don’t eat fish, as far as people have observed, though they are deft hunters that feed on a number of land animals and plants—and one of the few predators that routinely take down porcupines.